sanchitvj/sports_betting_analytics_engine/README.md

 - **Cost-effective Design**: Hybrid storage strategy using Apache Druid for real-time analytics and Snowflake for historical analysis
 - **Scalable Architecture**: Cloud-native design supporting multiple sports (NFL, NBA, NHL, NCAAF) and data sources

+### Challenges
+Where do I start!!!
+Everything about this project was challenging.
+When I was in planning phase I gave proposal to AI and asked the time and cost of this project.
+Guess what response I received, 3 months (6 hrs/day) and USD 600/month.
+According to the same AI my current progress of one month is equivalent to 2 months.
+If we keep the challenges aside learning curve is what motivated me.
+This is my first project with real-time architecture.
+Never used Kafka, spark streaming, druid, dbt, snowflake, grafana before this.
+I was recommended by people to use services such as confluent, but I chose the DevOps path of setting infrastructure manually.
+My thought process, for the first time I should try to do everything from ground zero.
+I survived it, there is lot more to tell, but I would like to leave something for my articles too.

+*Here I am :)*

+---

 > ### Ongoing and upcoming implementations
 > 1. dbt models, gold layer, and business logic implementation